 - Promote the fair administration of justice.

-Are tolling agreements public record?
+Are tolling agreements public records?

 How long can a tolling agreement last?